Little Golem

 Golem's Word Game - A game unique to this site.
 After bidding for the right to go first, players alternate turns by finding words in a 5x5 letter-grid.
 Points are scored for each word, based upon the specific letters in the word, the length of the word, and the location of the word on the grid.
 Letters used are replaced with letters from an open and known pool of existing letters.
 The object is to score more points than your opponent after all of the letters have been used.

-To help speed up the initial stage of the game, the bidding process, the game has an autobidding feature.
-Because bids are in half-point increments and the remaining scoring in full-point increments, a Golem Word Game can never end in a tie!
-(The bidding process is necessary because if a very high-scoring word was found in the initial grid, the first-player would have decisive advantage.)
+To help speed up the initial stage of the game, the bidding process, the game has an auto-bidding feature.
+(The bidding process is necessary because if a very high-scoring word was found in the initial grid, the first-player would, of course, have a decisive advantage.)

 Hex - Invented independently by mathematician Piet Hein and then later by mathematician John Nash, Hex is a "connection" game.
 Players alternate placing stones on a board consisting of hexagons, each attempting to connect their two sides together.
 Once placed, a stone is never moved nor captured.